schemeorg-community/server-configuration/jenkins/README.md

              branch=$(echo "$GIT_REF" | awk '{split($0,a,"/"); print(a[3])}')
              curl --netrc-file ${HOME}/netrc-scheme-jenkins -X POST "https://jenkins.scheme.org/job/<job directory>/job/<job name>/job/${branch}/build?delay=0sec"

+## Credentials

+To handle credentials create a folder for your job, or one folder for all your jobs.
+Then add yourself permissions to handle credentials in that folder.
+You can also add other users if you like.

+Here is example of Retropikzel's folder.

+  - script: >
+      folder('retropikzel') {
+        displayName: 'retropikzel'
+        properties {
+          authorizationMatrix {
+            entries {
+              user {
+                name('retropikzel')
+                permissions([ 'Credentials/Create', 'Credentials/Delete', 'Credentials/Update', 'Credentials/View' ])
+              }
+            }
+          }
+        }
+      }

 ## Jenkinsfile for testing code on many implementations